Monday 17 February DynaMo PhD scholar Zeinu Mussa Belew defended his PhD thesis and was awarded the PhD degree.

-In this thesis, using phlorizin, the anti-diabetic compound from apple, we provided a proof-of-concept for identification and application of a heterologous transporter for improving heterologous production of plant natural products in yeast.
+In this thesis, using phlorizin, the anti-diabetic compound from apple, as a case study we provided a proof-of-concept for identification and application of a heterologous transporter for improving heterologous production of plant natural products in yeast.
 We functionally screened a total of ~600 full-length cDNA transporters library in Xenopus laevis oocytes and identified two Arabidopsis transporters capable of transporting phlorizin.
 Heterologous expression of one of these phlorizin transporters in phlorizin-producing yeast strain improved production titer by almost 90 %.